atet/learn/codec/README.md

 ### **1: Bit Rate**

 * Think of video as just a slide show of individual pictures
-   * Each picture has a resolution and some level of compression which yields it's total file size
+   * Each picture has a resolution and some level of compression which yields its total file size
    * We did not dive into audio much, but know that you can also reduce an audio stream's bit rate which may reduce file size without reducing _perceived_ quality
 * As discussed above in **6.2: "There exists..."**, you may have to play around with finding a sweet spot between video quality and file size
 * You can find the bit rate information for a video with the following: